The Positives of Being a Male Occupational Therapist

 Food.
 Food.
 Food.

 It’s a fact.
 Female OTs bake often and for all sorts of occasions.
-Benefitting from all of the baked goods was one of my favorite aspects of OT school.
+Benefiting from all of the baked goods was one of my favorite aspects of OT school.
 Chocolate chip cookies are exactly what you need when you are tired and stressed from memorizing the ACLS.

 And it doesn't stop there.
 OTs love to eat, and the baked goods continue through school and throughout your clinical career.